somiandras/udacity-data-wrangling/report.md

          'version': 75148}}
 ```

-But this is just the surface as a huge part of the interesting data is stored in `tag` tags as key-value pairs in the `k` and `v` attributes.
+But the bogger part of the data is stored in `tag` tags as key-value pairs in the `k` and `v` attributes.
 Let's look into these.

 ### Auditing street names

+The first candidate for auditing is street names as this is the field where the most error might occur in the data.

 #### Gold standard of street types

 For a 'gold standard' of types of public places I used the information from [Wikipedia](https://hu.wikipedia.org/wiki/K%C3%B6zter%C3%BClet).
-This seems to be a complete, official list of the names for different types of streets, roads and other public areas (in Hungarian of course).

-It would have been overkill to scrape the webpage for this list, so I just copied and pasted it into a `.txt` file.
-From that I can extract the official list of types in a set.
-This list won't change too often.
+This seems to be a complete, official list of the Hungarian names for different types of streets, roads and other public areas.
+I copied it into a `txt` file, from that I can extract the official list of types in a set.

 ```
 {'lakótelep', 'utca', 'határút', 'orom', 'erdősor', 'körtér', 'rakpart', 'út', 'üdülőpart', 'part', 'átjáró', 'dűlőút', 'lejáró', 'ösvény', 'sétány', 'forduló', 'liget', 'tér', 'árok', 'mélyút', 'sor', 'sikátor', 'sugárút', 'lejtő', 'körönd', 'kapu', 'határsor', 'gát', 'pincesor', 'dűlő', 'park', 'köz', 'udvar', 'körút', 'lépcső', 'fasor'}
 ```

 Pretty long, but the majority of them are fairly rare in the reality.
 I expect most of the datapoints in my dataset to end with _'utca'_ (street), _'út'_ (road) or _'tér'_ (square).
-(Maybe it's important to note that in Hungarian we just put the type after the name of the street like 'Ilka _utca_' or 'Döbrentei _tér_', just as in English.
-It makes it easier to audit it.)
+(Maybe it's worth noting that in Hungarian we just put the type after the name of the street like 'Ilka _utca_' or 'Döbrentei _tér_', just as in English.)

 #### Checking street types

 Turns out the dataset is pretty clean...
-Even though I found 18 names that don't fit into any of the official categories, most of them actually make sense as these are grammatical variations on the basic type (eg. _'útja'_ means the road (_'út'_) of someone or something, so absolutely valid, same for _'tere'_, etc.).
-The rest are some unique places like a castle (yes, there are castles in Budapest!) or an island with a specific name.
+Even though I found 18 names that don't fit into any of the official categories, most of them actually make sense as these are grammatical variations of some basic types (eg. _'útja'_ means the road of someone or something, so absolutely valid).

+The rest are some unique places like a castle (yes, there are castles in Budapest!) with their unique names.

 ```
 UNEXPECTED STREET NAMES: